apache/openwhisk/docs/actions.md

 ## Creating PHP actions

 The process of creating PHP actions is similar to that of JavaScript actions.
-The following sections guide you through creating and invoking a single PHP action, and adding parameters to that action.
+The following sections guide you through creating and invoking a single PHP action, and demonstrate how to zip your PHP actions.

 ### Creating and invoking a PHP action